Brain Wave (character): Fictional character biography

-Back in 1983, the Ultra-Humanite wanted revenge on Infinity Inc. for helping defeat him in 1942.
+Back in 1983, Ultra-Humanite wanted revenge on Infinity Inc. for helping defeat him in 1942.
 To that end, he captured his old enemy Superman and "drowned" him in Koehaha, the River of Evil.
 He used Superman to summon five more JSA members into a trap: Hawkman, Green Lantern, Wonder Woman, the Atom, and Robin.
 Superman "drowned" them too, and all of them turned evil under the influence of the famous river.
-While investigating the drowning, Brain Wave Jr. and the Star Spangled Kid were incapacitated by an avalanche set off by the Ultra-Humanite, and presumed dead.
+While investigating the drowning, Brain Wave Jr. and the Star Spangled Kid were incapacitated by an avalanche set off by Ultra-Humanite, and presumed dead.

-The Ultra-Humanite chose those particular heroes because of their relationship to the Infinitors.
-After massive battles, the Infinitors (with help from the other JSAers), defeated their parents and had the Ultra-Humanite backed into a corner.
+Ultra-Humanite chose those particular heroes because of their relationship to the Infinitors.
+After massive battles, the Infinitors (with help from the other JSAers), defeated their parents and had Ultra-Humanite backed into a corner.
 He tried to flood the chamber with the waters of Koehaha, but instead, they were all sucked into Limbo.
-Brain Wave used his power to tap into that of his son and of the Star Spangled Kid's converter to pull it off, and he let the Ultra-Humanite know he was not pleased that the Ultra-Humanite had tried to kill his only son.
+Brain Wave used his power to tap into that of his son and of the Star Spangled Kid's converter to pull it off, and he let Ultra-Humanite know he was not pleased that Ultra-Humanite had tried to kill his only son.
 They faced off in a psychic duel to the death, which ended when Brain Wave protected his son from a stray psi-bolt.
-The Ultra-Humanite took advantage of Brain Wave's distraction to kill him.
-Brain Wave's final act was to bequeath his power to his son, who used it to shut the Ultra-Humanite's power down.
+Ultra-Humanite took advantage of Brain Wave's distraction to kill him.
+Brain Wave's final act was to bequeath his power to his son, who used it to shut Ultra-Humanite's power down.

-The Martian Manhunter later posed as Brain Wave in order to infiltrate the Secret Society of Super Villains.
-He lured Secret Society of Super Villains members Amos Fortune, Black Hand, the Blockbuster, Bolt, Captain Boomerang, the Cheetah, Cheshire, Crazy Quilt, Deadshot, Doctor Alchemy, Doctor Phosphorus, Doctor Sivana, the Fiddler, the Floronic Man, Gorilla Grodd, Heat Wave, Hector Hammond, Killer Frost, Major Disaster, the Monocle, Per Degaton, the Penguin, Poison Ivy, the Prankster, the Psycho-Pirate, the Rainbow Raider, the Riddler, the Royal Flush Gang (minus King), the Scarecrow, the Signalman, Solomon Grundy, Sonar, Star Sapphire, and the Wizard to one spot, enabling the Justice League to defeat them.

 In the Blackest Night crossover, Brain Wave was identified as one of the deceased entombed below the Hall of Justice.
 Brain Wave's corpse was reanimated as part of the Black Lantern Corps.